On this page

 perfect forwards compatibility.

-Second, if you are manually creating CallbackHandler
+Second, if you are manually creating CallbackHandler instances to attach to an

 event manager, stop doing so, and attach the callable listener itself instead.